Updated: Nov 12

 I immediately emailed my contact at 1% and became a member.
 My next step was to email all my clients letting them know why I'd no longer be accepting payment via credit card in 6 weeks' time.
 To make up for the leeway credit cards buy us, I've extended invoice due dates to at least 3 weeks, giving clients time to move money around as necessary.
 I also asked my clients to reach out if this was a huge inconvenience so we could talk and find a solution that works for everyone.

 Since I joined, I've been talking with my 1% for the Planet representative about the kinds of nonprofits I'd like to support.
 It's a tough decision because there are SO MANY organizations doing absolutely invaluable work!
-But I think I've narrowed it down to nonprofits working on ocean cleanup, protecting our precious bees, increasing urban gardening, and maintaining our public lands. ("Narrowed it down" might be a misleading phrase....)
+I finally narrowed down my choices to environmental justice organizations.
 In addition to monetary donations, I can contribute pro bono services to nonprofits as a portion of my annual donation.
-With all that in mind, my 1% representative is helping to pair me with organizations who could most benefit from some free copywriting and consulting services.
+As of October 2020, I started working with WeGotNext, a nonprofit that lifts up people doing inspiring projects in the intersectional environmental space.

 Know an eco-justice organization that would benefit from some copywriting, ghostwriting, or consulting?
 I'd love to hear about them.
 Creating a better world is a big job, but luckily we're all in this together—and even my humble 1% contributes.